 Food, Glorious Food

-Trust us when you say you’ll want to eat your way through Arlington Heights.
+Trust us when we say you’ll want to eat your way through Arlington Heights.
 Take a trip to Ireland at Peggy Kinnane’s, swing by Spain for tapas and sangria on that patio at La Tasca, and indulge in fine Italian dining at Carlos & Carlos or traditional homemade pizza at Armand’s.
-Spend #TacoTuesday at Salsa17, Mago, or Javier’s or get your Asian-fusion fix at altThai or Shakou.
+Celebrate #TacoTuesday at Salsa17, Mago, or Javier’s or get your Asian-fusion fix at altThai or Shakou.

 You’ll feel like you took a trip around the world without having ever left the ‘burbs.